Cleveland Clinic logo

 How is interstitial lung disease treated?

-There’s no cure for interstitial lung disease.
-Treatment for ILD usually focuses on treating underlying disease and improving your symptoms.
-Your healthcare provider might prescribe physical therapy, supplemental oxygen or medication to reduce inflammation or slow down the disease.
+Treatment for ILD usually focuses on treating the underlying disease and improving your symptoms.
+This could include medications to reduce inflammation or slow down the disease.
+Your provider may also recommend treatments that can help improve your quality of life.

-• Anti-fibrotic and cytotoxic drugs.
-These medications can slow down lung scarring.
-They include azathioprine, cyclophosphamide, pirfenidone and nintedanib.
+• Anti-fibrotic drugs: These medications can slow down lung scarring.
+They include pirfenidone, nintedanib and nerandomilast.

-• Treatment for GERD.
-Gastroesophageal reflux disease (GERD) can make ILD worse, so your provider may prescribe medications to keep stomach acid down.
+• Treatment for GERDGastroesophageal reflux disease (GERD)can make ILD worse.
+Your provider may prescribe medications to keep stomach acid down.

-• Oxygen therapy.
-Your provider will prescribe extra oxygen if you don’t have enough getting to your blood or tissues.
-It’s delivered through a mask or tube in your nose.
+• Oxygen therapy: Your provider will prescribe oxygen if you don’t have enough getting to your blood or tissues.

-• Lung transplant.
-Some people with severe cases of ILD get a lung transplant.
+• Lung transplant: Some people with severe cases of ILD are eligible for lung transplant.

 Advertisement